chenguo/grpc-sidecar-poc/README.md

 The dev environment consists of a docker-compose with a Typescript HTTP server and a Python GRPC server.
 In a production kubernetes environment this would be two containers running on the same pod.

+The Python GRPC server emulates wrapping logic from an imported library, via the file `py-sidecar/app/py_package.py`, which contains the core application logic for this POC.

 ## Quickstart

 Make sure you have docker-compose installed.
 Then you can run the following commands to bring up the docker-compose environment: